hazelcast/hazelcast-reference-manual/src/ScheduledExecutorService.md

     /**
      * Creates a new {@link IScheduledFuture} from the given handler.
-     * This is useful in case your member node or client from which the original
+     * This is useful in case your member member or client from which the original
      * scheduling happened, went down, and now you want to access the <tt>ScheduledFuture</tt> again.
      *
      * @param handler The handler of the task as found from {@link IScheduledFuture#getHandler()}